 The booming voice you hear leading a pre-practice stretch or encouraging a Crimson Tide player to finish a workout session strong is that of Director of Strength and Conditioning Scott Cochran.
 The high-energy coach, who is a two-time national strength coach of the year, joined the Alabama staff in 2007 after spending three seasons with the New Orleans Hornets of the NBA as an assistant strength coach.
-Cochran has been on Nick Saban’s staff for all three national titles, as he served as an assistant at LSU in 2003.
+Cochran has been on Nick Saban’s staff for all four national titles, as he served as an assistant at LSU in 2003.

 It is no coincidence that through improvements off the field in strength and conditioning, Alabama is known as one of the most physically dominant teams in the country.
 The main goal of the program is to win the fourth quarter and wear down the opponent as the game goes on.
 On the way to the 2009 national championship, Alabama did just that as they won the fourth quarter by an astounding scoring margin of 121-32.
-The Tide continued the trend of finishing in 2011, as it again dominated the fourth quarter en route to UA's second national championship in three years with a 111-18 fourth-quarter scoring margin.
+The Tide continued the trend of finishing in 2011, as it again dominated the fourth quarter en route to the program's second national championship in three years with a 111-18 fourth-quarter scoring margin.

-Prior to joining the Hornets staff, Cochran worked for his alma mater Louisiana State as an assistant strength coach in 2003 (13-1, BCS National Champions) and 2004 (9-3, Capital One Bowl).
+Prior to joining the Hornets staff, Cochran worked for his alma mater Louisiana State as an assistant strength coach in 2003 (13-1, BCS national champions) and 2004 (9-3, Capital One Bowl).
 He was a graduate assistant in Baton Rouge from 2001-03.
 Cochran returned to LSU after starting his career in the strength and conditioning field at University Laboratory High School in Baton Rouge, La.
 He held that position from 1998-2001 before returning to LSU as a graduate assistant for all sports from 2001-03.
 Cochran then was hired on to the full-time staff for the 2003-04 season.